Letters From India 1971

 This afternoon has been very valuable.
 I walked over to Punjab University and search out the Department of Economics.
 I was shown to the office of the chairman of the department, Dr. S. B. Rangnekar.
 We chatted for about 15 minutes.
 He wanted to know my special interests and my background.
 He then proceeded to tell me about Punjab University, which has about 3000 students in residence including a graduate program.
 The university campus itself is a beautiful place, spacious, well-planned by the same architect of Chandigarh, a Frenchman named Corbusier.
 The economics graduate and undergraduate programs at first sight are quite impressive, about on a part with Georgia’s.
 After about 15 minutes, two of the group with whom I had walked to the university came in and we talked with Dr. Rangnekar for another 15 minutes.
 He then invited us to his house for tea but we declined, thinking it would be an imposition at 5 PM.
 He also invited our entire group, but especially the economists, to come back Saturday morning at 11 AM to have tea with his faculty.
 If ever we come to India to teach or do research, Chandigarh and Punjab University are my choices.
 I think that you would really like both.
 It is almost like Carolina.
 We could rent a 3-bedroom house for about 500 rupees per month ($71), maybe after we get the children in college.

-Friday, July 30, 10 PM
+Saturday, July 30, 10 PM

 We have just returned from a very long and tedious bus trip to Ludhiana, 60 miles away, where we visited the Punjab Agricultural University.